 Notes

 Many people overstate the value of placebos — officially, a placebo means that the effect is nothing more than can be found by giving the patient a sugar pill.
-The effect is almost always psychosomatic, so placebos effects are more prevalent with neurological conditions like pain, although the evidence that alternative medicine can treat pain is extremely inconsistent.
+The effect is almost always psychosomatic, so placebo effects are more prevalent with neurological conditions like pain, although the evidence that alternative medicine can treat pain is extremely inconsistent.
 However, placebos have never been shown to treat cancer, mend a broken bone, cure infectious disease, save a trauma victim, or do anything for other serious medical conditions.
 In medical research, anything with a “placebo effect” is considered a failure, and it would never receive FDA approval.
 The placebo effect, outside of pain and a few neurological conditions, cannot treat any disease or condition.

 Tomlinson I, Sasieni P, Bodmer W. How many mutations in a cancer?
 Am J Pathol.
 2002 Mar;160(3):755-8.
 PubMed PMID: 11891172; PubMed Central PMCID: PMC1867158.